jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

   > To float / unfloat the Dashboard double-click on the Name in the Dashboard Header (or click the 'carat' at the right hand side).

 ## Dashboard Elements
-The Dashboard is made up of 2 areas:

-1. **Dashboard Header** - This is the part of the Dashboard that is always visible, irrespective of mode.
-It contains:
+The Dashboard contains the following elements:

-- **Functions Dropdown** - a dropdown on the left hand side that shows a list of all Functions in AdapTable to which the user is 'Entitled'.
+- **Functions Dropdown** - a dropdown on the left hand side of the Dashboard Header that shows a list of all Functions in AdapTable to which the user is 'Entitled'.
 Clicking an item in this list will open the popup associated with that Function.

     > This dropdown can be hidden via the `ShowFunctionsDropdown` property of Dashboard State.